-On the other hand, Virtual Desktop compresses the video in order to save bandwidth and reduce latency.
+On the other hand, Virtual Desktop compresses the video to save bandwidth and reduce latency.
 There are different color profiles to pick from in the VD settings to try to remedy this.
 The “high contrast” profile is the closest option, but it tends to darken the image noticeably.

 Pictures are hard to tell, but you can see the difference in picture quality between Air Link vs Virtual Desktop in the screenshots below.
-For more of a comparison, we have a video down at the bottom of this guide to go and check out!
+For more comparison, we have a video down at the bottom of this guide to go and check out!

 Verdict: Air Link offers better picture quality at the same bitrate.